kevinosborn31/leapYears/README.md

-# Is it a leap year?
+# Check if input year is a leap year